Xanthone

-Xanthone is an organic compound with the molecular formula O[C6H4]2CO.
+Xanthone is an organic compound with the molecular formula C13H8O2.
 It is a white solid.

 In 1939, xanthone was introduced as an insecticide and it currently finds uses as ovicide for codling moth eggs and as a larvicide.
 Xanthone is also used in the preparation of xanthydrol, which is used in the determination of urea levels in the blood.
 It can also be used as a photocatalyst.

 Synthesis

 Xanthone can be prepared by the heating of phenyl salicylate:

+Various other methods of synthesis given are: